Jane Root

+Education

 Root studied Media Studies at London College of Communication, before moving on to Sussex University to study International Relations.
 Later awarded an honorary doctorate from the university in 2002, she worked for several years as a freelance journalist, writing for publications such as Honey, The Guardian, and Cosmopolitan.
 She also worked as a journalist with the British Film Institute and with the Cinema of Women film collective.